-This little unit is a great solution for steamy apartment bathrooms with poor ventilation, or for secondary bathrooms in houses.
+This little dehumidifier unit is a great solution for steamy apartment bathrooms with poor ventilation, or for secondary bathrooms in houses.
 It’s compact, quiet, and very affordable.
-We think it’s a great choice for rooms smaller than 10X10’.
+We think it’s a great choice for a bathroom smaller than 10X10’.

 Previous buyer said it was surprisingly effective in small spaces, and kept basic moisture concerns under control.
 If you’re strapped for cash, or tight for space, this is an excellent choice.

 It’s extremely compact.
-This unit is just over 6 inches wide, so it’s ideal for cramped spaces.
+This bathroom unit is just over 6 inches wide, so it’s ideal for cramped spaces.
 This will fit easily on the edge of a sink, or on a small shelf.
-At just about 1 pound, it’s also easy to move around when you’re cleaning.
+At just about 1 pound, it’s also easy to move around when you’re cleaning your bathroom.